Samael Aun Weor: Three forms of sexuality

+In his first book "The Perfect Matrimony" he writes at length about the "Sphere of Lilith", claiming that they are absolutely condemned and incapable of salvation.
+He refers to homosexuals as "rotten seeds" and speaks of his "disgust" at a "wretched" lesbian who "suffered exactly like a man".

 Soteriology

 Soteriology (study of salvation) is presented in the light of every notable religion yet usually with special differences not held by orthodox interpretations.
 There are many degrees of salvation generally accomplished by paying one's karma, removing the psychological imperfections and finally creating the solar bodies.
 The idea held by many religions that belief in God alone achieves salvation is categorically rejected.

 Many different levels of salvation are explained, each depending upon the willpower of the individual accomplishing it.
 For those who do not remove their psychological imperfection (ego) – which is the cause of karma and the suffering of humanity – after approximately 108 rebirths they will have their ego removed forcefully through mechanical devolution within the infradimensions (Hell).
 Here it is said that "Mother Nature" mechanically pays out one's accumulated karma through a great deal of suffering over thousands of years until one is returned to the state of an innocent elemental, or Essence.
 This is said to be a state of being that is total happiness, yet not cognizant happiness and therefore not complete happiness.
 Hell is not taught as a place of eternal damnation, just a place to pay one's karma, and in fact it is seen as a part of God's grace because if the ego is not removed forcefully, these souls would continue to suffer indefinitely.
 It is held that after Hell, the elemental is reinserted into the mechanics of evolution in order to once again attempt to gain conscious happiness: They are first inserted at the basic level of existence (minerals), and through millions of years, transmigrate through increasingly complex organisms until the state of intellectual animal is reached again.